paguzma/cjekel.github.io/_posts/2015-09-13-Least-Squares-Sphere-Fit.md

 description: Fitting a sphere to data points using the least squares method
 keywords: [Python, least squares fit, sphere fit, Python sphere fit]
 ---
-*Update: 2016-01-22 I have added the code I used to make the plot of the 3D data an sphere!*
+*Update: 2016-01-22 I have added the code I used to make the plot of the 3D data and sphere!*

 It may not be intuitive to fit a sphere to three dimensional data points using the least squares method.
 This post demonstrates how the equation of a sphere can be rearranged to formulate the least squares problem.
 A Python function, which determines the sphere of best fit, is then presented.